woroko/TUNIBot/rasaintentit/data/tunintentit3.md

 - How many student credits [Moniammatillinen -klinikkaopetus](course)
 - How many student points [Media and the Arctic (POMLFCS3)](course)
 - How many student credits from [Genes and Genomes](course)
-- How many student points from [Kandidaatintutkielmaseminaari - Seminaari(course)
+- How many student points from [Kandidaatintutkielmaseminaari - Seminaari](course)
 - How many ECTS from [Usean muuttujan differentiaalilaskenta](course)
 - How many student credits is [Tietokäytännöt (syksyllä 2018 perusopinnot aloittaville) - verkkokurssi](course)
 - How many points is [Kirjallisuuden- ja kulttuurintutkimuksen teoriat](course)